Ram Vilas Paswan: Political career

+2009 Indian general election

 For the 2009 Indian general election Paswan forged an alliance with Lalu Prasad Yadav and his Rashtriya Janata Dal, while dumping their erstwhile coalition partner and leader of the United Progressive Alliance, the Indian National Congress from the new alliance.
 The duo was later joined by Mulayam Singh's Samajwadi Party and were declared the Fourth Front.
 Paswan lost the elections from Hajipur to the Janata Dal's Ram Sundar Das, a former chief minister of Bihar for the first time in 33 years.
 His party the Lok Janshakti Party was not able to win any seats in the 15th Lok Sabha, while his coalition partner Yadav and his party too failed to perform well and were reduced to 4 seats.

+2010 assembly election

+Before the assembly elections to be held in 2010, Paswan was elected to the Rajya Sabha from the assembly, Ram Vilas Paswan and Lalu fought the 2010 Bihar election together and also claimed to form the government in Bihar with two-thirds majority.
+They termed the Nitish B.J.P. government that has been running for 5 years as ineffective and accused Nitish of taking Bihar into trouble.
+The work of taking has been done due to which Bihar has lagged further behind.
+Accusing the N.D.A., he said that 30 percent of the voters in Bihar are fake and the government is also behind this.
+Lalu's party RJD and Ram Vilas had fought this election together in alliance, in which L.J.P. fielded its candidates on 75 seats, while only 3 candidates could win, and could not even save the deposit on many seats.
+This performance of the party was less than the last election of 2005 Bihar election.
+The condition of the alliance was such that only 22 candidates could win for RJD.
+Seeing such poor performance of the party, Paswan and Lalu's Dalit, Muslim and backward politics took a new dimension.

+2014 Indian general election

 Paswan was elected as member of 16th Lok Sabha after the 2014 Indian general election from Hajipur constituency when he contested in alliance with BJP, while his son Chirag Paswan won from Jamui constituency also in Bihar.

 Paswan was again given charge of the Ministry of Consumer Affairs, Food and Public Distribution in May 2014, which continued in Second Modi ministry in 2019.
 He was elected to Rajya Sabha in 2019 with the help of BJP though his own party had only 2 MLAs in the state assembly.